safihamid/dashboard/README.md

-*Note: dashboard is a component of [the CDO Curriculum](https://github.com/code-dot-org/cdo-curriculum).
-See the [root umbrella repository](https://github.com/code-dot-org/cdo-curriculum) which includes instructions for setting up a full learn.code.org curriculum build with blockly.*
+*Note: dashboard is a component of [the learn.code.org curriculum](https://github.com/code-dot-org/cdo-curriculum).
+See the [root umbrella repository](https://github.com/code-dot-org/cdo-curriculum) which includes instructions for setting up a full learn.code.org build which includes the dashboard and blockly.*

 ## Development Quick Start Readme